Table of contentsClick link to navigate to the desired location

 Can fibroadenomas be prevented?

 It is impossible to completely prevent the formation of fibroadenomas, but risks can be reduced.
-To do this, regularly check the function of the thyroid gland and female hormones.
-Lead a healthy lifestyle: balanced nutrition, physical activity, and avoiding harmful habits significantly increase the body's resilience.
+To do this, regularly check the functioning of the thyroid gland and female hormones.
+Lead a healthy lifestyle: a balanced diet, physical activity, and quitting harmful habits significantly increase the body's resistance.
 Try to worry less, and even if you have no concerns, visit a mammologist at least once a year.
-However, if you notice any changes in your breasts, do not delay in consulting.
-You can make an appointment with an experienced specialist at Family Medical Center – here you will receive a professional examination, diagnosis, and recommendations for further action.
+However, if you notice any changes in your breasts, do not delay consulting a specialist.
+You can make an appointment with an experienced professional at Family Medical Center – here you will receive a professional examination, diagnosis, and recommendations for further action.

 This post doesn't have any additions from the author yet.